Best Oahu Beaches

 Hike to Lanikai Pillbox: Enjoy this popular and exciting hike that offers stunning views of Lanikai Beach, Kailua Town, and the Koʻolau coast.
 History buffs will enjoy the set of leftover army bunkers at the top.
 The one-mile trek to the pillboxes is short but steep, making it a great hiking experience for everyone.
 The trailhead begins behind the Lanikai neighborhood.

 Visit Lanikai Beach: If you're looking for a stunning beach to relax on, Lanikai Beach is the place to go!
-It is rated among the best beaches in the world.
-It's located next door to Kailua Beach, less than a mile down the road.
+It is rated among the best beaches in the world, and it's located next door to Kailua Beach, less than a mile down the road.

-Stroll downtown Kailua area: The downtown area of Kailua is a great place to visit for its charming architecture, good restaurants, and easy access to the beach.
-There are several lovely shops in the area and some great restaurants that you'll enjoy.
+Stroll downtown Kailua area: Kailua is great for its charming architecture, good restaurants, and easy access to the beach.
+There are several lovely shops in the area and some great restaurants you'll enjoy.
 It is only a five-minute drive from Lanikai Beach.